jpawlowski/devcontainer-features/src/powershell-extended/ENHANCEMENTS.md

      Your selected font: Meslo

      Nerd Fonts Installation
-     Do you confirm to install the font 'Meslo' from GitHub.com/ryanoasis ?
+     Do you confirm to install 'Meslo' from GitHub.com/ryanoasis ?
      [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):
      ```